OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

 Now we are getting somewhere: It's simply standard AES-ECB.
-Looks like the base64 stored in "arrby1" in check_input is a ciphertext, which is decrypted using 128bit AES, and then compared to the user input.
+Looks like the base64 stored in <code>arrby1</code> in <code>check_input</code> is a ciphertext, which is decrypted using 128bit AES, and then compared to the user input.
 As a bonus task, try to decrypt the extracted ciphertext and get the secret value!

 An alternative (and faster) way of getting the decrypted string is by adding a bit of dynamic analysis into the mix - we'll revisit UnCrackable Level 1 later to show how to do this.